BroadcomSaaSOps/Windows-code-repo/README.md

 All commands need to be executed as administrator

  Set inital winrm config - ConfigureRemotingForAnsible.ps1

  Create a SHA256 self signed certificate - ConfigureRemotingForAnsible.ps1 -ForceNewSSLCert true

  Enable CredSSp - ConfigureRemotingForAnsible.ps1 -EnableCredSSP

-that is all the modifications needed to be able to communicate with Winrm.
+Those are all the modifications needed to be able to communicate with Winrm.